 This is a set of books with simple Chinese vocab and colorful images.
 These vocab books are for low beginners who are just learning to recognize simple Chinese characters.

 This is a set of books with simple Chinese sentences and colorful images for each theme.
 These mini books are for the children who have learned Chinese for a little while or are capable of and willing to read some simple Chinese sentences.

 What can I do with the Vocab Books?

 For the low beginners, I suggest going through the Chinese Vocab BooksAfter doing all the activities and readings in their native language, you can slowly introduce the Chinese by using the vocab books.
 Of course, it will be better to use the same kind of vocabularies in English first and then the Chinese, so your kids will not be too surprised.

 For the low beginners, I suggest introducing the theme and vocabulary in your native language first.
 This is especially important for young learners so they will have the concepts and background knowledge of the theme before you introduce the Chinese language.
 Once your children are comfortable with them in your native language, you can slowly introduce the same words in Chinese using the Chinese Vocab Book.
-This will help the learn the Chinese vocabulary more easily.
+This will help them to learn the Chinese vocabulary easier.

 How can I smoothly transition to the Mini Books?